 Then start tracing the triangular void as shown.
 Once you’re happy and lock them in the right position, click “Finish Edit Mode” icon represented by “Green Check” icon.

-One thing I do to make sure they adjust accordingly with my assigned dimensions is to lock both ends to each faces of my base angle.
+One thing I do to make sure they adjust accordingly with my assigned dimensions is to lock both ends to each face of my base angle.

-Go to “Front” view and create extrusion.
-Add dimension for the thickness of base plate and assign a parameter.
+Go to “Front” view and create an extrusion.
+Add dimension for the thickness of the base plate and assign a parameter.
 Lock the left, right and bottom face as shown below.

 Go to “3D” view and lock the length of the base plate accordingly as shown below.